By Sheeva Azma

 5. What is the most outlandish advice you’ve ever received in your career?

 That’s a tough one!
 The worst advice I’ve ever been given or seen given is “just keep working hard or keep grinding and it will come together.”
 The truth is that you need to slow down, step back, and properly assess your growth.
 If you’re not progressing, you need to figure out why.

 I have always done my best to surround myself with really smart people, who give great advice and constructive criticism.
 Having older, experienced mentors has helped me tremendously – learning from them, both their successes and failures, has helped me a lot.

 6. What advice do you have for the next generation of investors?

 Here are a few that come to mind: Only invest with a plan for holding for long-term.
 Don’t chase trends.
 Invest in businesses which have meaningful barrier to entry, and competitive advantages that others will not be able to imitate or to compete with easily.
 Learn the difference between a great company and a great investment.

 Investor Braeden Lichti’s advice: Don’t chase trends.
 Invest in businesses which have meaningful barrier to entry, and competitive advantages that others will not be able to imitate or to compete with easily.Tweet

-Learn more about Braeden’s company at https://www.northstrive.com.
+Learn more about Braeden’s new investment at www.elevaiskincare.com.

 Sheeva Azma is a freelance writer and trained neuroscientist.
 She writes about science, technology, health, business, and policy.
 Sheeva is also founder of her own science writing company, Fancy Comma, LLC.
 Find her on the web at https://www.sheevaazma.com.